MicrosoftDocs/msix-docs/msix-src/msix-core/deploy-with-msix-core.md

 ```
 certutil -addstore root <insert certificate.cert>
 ```
+> [!NOTE]
+> You should add your trusted certificate under Trusted Root Certification Authority in all scenarios.

 ## Using the Command Line
 Once the tool msixmgr.exe is installed, it can be used to manage your MSIX packages on this machine by searching, installing, and removing.
 The command line utility msixmgr.exe is intended for system administrators.
 It is most useful when run from administrative prompt.
 Not all commands when run from a regular command prompt will display to the console.
 See below for more details.